auth0/docs/articles/migrations/index.md

 Now, to obtain a user's IdP access token, you will need to make an HTTP GET call to the `/api/v2/user/{user-id}` endpoint containing an API token with  `read:user_idp_tokens` scope.

+For more information on how to obtain an access token, see: [Identity Provider Access Tokens](/tokens/idp).

 **NOTE:** If your account was created after the change, this update will be applied automatically.

-For more information on how to obtain an access token, see: [Auth0 access_token](/tokens/access_token).

 ### Email Delivery Changes: "From" Address